centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 Some registrars however, do not support this functionality.
 Their module will return an error, but send the code out to the current registrant's email address instead.
 So, not reliable for real-time processing.
 A good example is the registrar Enom.

 As a workaround, you should get hold of the EPP codes manually (for example by requesting it and having your customer send you the code they recieve via e-mail).
 Then, you can specify those EPP codes beforehand in the `EPP Codes` tab in the Addon.
+You may also upload a CSV file containing a list of domains with their respective EPP codes.

 ![adminareaerror]({{ 'assets/images/whmcs/cnic-migration/epp.png' | relative_url }})